A survey of BWT variants for string collections: Introduction

-The classical way of computing text indexes of string collections is to concatenate the strings, adding a different end-of-string-symbol at the end of each string, and then computing the index for the concatenated string.
-This is the method traditionally used for generating classical data structures such as suffix trees and suffix arrays for more than one string, and results in the so-called {\em generalized suffix tree} resp.\ {\em generalized suffix array} (see e.g.~\cite{Gusfield1997,Ohlebusch2013}).
-The drawback of this method is an increase in the size of the alphabet, from $\sigma$, often a small constant in applications, to $\sigma + k$, where $k$ is the number of elements in the collection, typically in the thousands or even tens or hundreds of thousands.
-One way to avoid this is to use only conceptually different end-of-string-symbols, i.e.\ to have only one dollar-sign but apply string input order to break ties.
-This is the method used e.g.\ by \rope~\cite{Li14a} and by {\tt BCR}~\cite{BauerCR13}.
-Another method to avoid increasing the alphabet is to separate the input strings using the same end-of-string-symbol, and add a different end-of-string-symbol to the end of the concatenated string, to ensure correctness, as e.g.\ in {\tt BigBWT}~\cite{BoucherGKLMM19}.
+The classical way of computing text indexes of more than one string is to concatenate them, adding a different end-of-string-symbol at the end of each string, and then to compute the index for the concatenated string.
+This is the method traditionally used for generating classical data structures such as suffix trees and suffix arrays for multiple strings, and results in the so-called {\em generalized suffix tree} resp.\ {\em generalized suffix array} (see e.g.~\cite{Gusfield1997,Ohlebusch2013}).
+Applied directly, this method would lead to an unacceptable increase in the size of the alphabet, from $\sigma$, often a small constant in applications, to $\sigma + k$, where $k$ is the number of elements in the collection, typically in the thousands or even tens or hundreds of thousands.
+One way to avoid this is to use only conceptually different end-of-string-symbols, i.e.\ to have only one dollar-sign and apply string input order to break ties.
+This is the method employed by \rope~\cite{Li14a}, {\tt BCR}~\cite{BauerCR13}, and many others.\footnote{It should be noted that the tools listed in Table~\ref{table:bwts} may use different algorithms from the ones explained, as is the case for {\tt BCR}; however, they are equivalent w.r.t.\ the resulting transform.} Another method to avoid increasing the alphabet size is to separate the input strings using the same end-of-string-symbol; in this case, a different end-of-string-symbol has to be added to the end of the concatenated string to ensure correctness, as e.g.\ done by {\tt BigBWT}~\cite{BoucherGKLMM19}.
 An equivalent solution is to concatenate the input strings without removing the end-of-line or end-of-file characters, since these act as separators; or to concatenate them without separators and use a bitvector to mark the end of each string.

-Many recent studies use string collections in experiments (e.g.~\cite{PuglisiZ21,BannaiGI20, KuhnleMBGLM19}); often the input strings are turned into one single sequence using one of the methods described above, and then the single-string \BWT\ is computed; it is, however, not always stated explicitly which was the method used to obtain one sequence.
+Many studies nowadays use string collections in experiments without turning to dedicated tools for multi-string BWT (e.g.~\cite{PuglisiZ21,BannaiGI20, KuhnleMBGLM19}); often the input strings are turned into one single sequence using one of the methods described above, and then the single-string \BWT\ is computed; it is, however, not always stated explicitly which was the method used to obtain one sequence.
 Underlying this is the implicit assumption that all methods are equivalent.